zarbaab/myAllFlutterProjects/README.md

 ## Usage

-1. **Play the xylophone**: Tap on the colored keys to produce different notes.
+ **Play the xylophone**: Tap on the colored keys to produce different notes.
-2. **Switch themes**: Tap the "Change Global Theme" button to toggle between two distinct color and sound themes.
-3. **Customize keys**: Manually change the color and sound of individual keys to create a personalized experience.

 ## Contributing

 We welcome contributions!
 Please follow these steps to contribute: